J3r3myPerera/StMarysNewWebsite/README.md

 ## 🎨 Customization

 ### Colors
-The website uses a blue and purple color scheme that can be customized in the Tailwind configuration.
+The website uses a cohesive blue color scheme throughout, with shades ranging from light blue (blue-50) to dark blue (blue-900), creating a professional and harmonious design.
+Colors can be customized in the Tailwind configuration.

 ### Content
 - **Home Page**: Main content in `src/app/page.tsx`